Yes, A Glass Handbag Is Worth The Risk

 Advertisement

+To answer your question: it's still fragile, so if you're hasty, then it can break.
+However, most glass purses are created from blown glass, a sturdier form of silica.
+Hence, if you're not planning on throwing your bag around or participating in strenuous activities, you’re probably in the clear.
+(See what we did there?)
+You can pair it with a classic nap dress for a relaxing weekend brunch with friends or an outdoor picnic with your family.
+Another alternative is adding it to any funky going-out outfit — Kim Kardashian wore hers with her sultry Coachella ensemble.
+With proper care, it can be a dazzling statement piece that will sparkle in the sun and make your tired old lipgloss look like a display piece.

 Does the price of the iconic Coperni glass handbag scare you?
 Let Etsy's foolproof acrylic version reassure you.
-It's a fan favorite for those who appreciate the artistic look and want a similar version for a fraction of the price.
-(Coperni's glass Swipe bags start at $2,700.
-The chrome one that Doja Cat wore to the 2022 Grammy Awards costs $2,950.)
+It's a fan favourite for those who appreciate the artistic look and want a similar version for a fraction of the price.
+(Coperni's glass Swipe bags start at $2,700 (USD).
+The chrome one that Doja Cat wore to the 2022 Grammy Awards costs $2,950 USD.)
 The delicate piece has the same silhouette and elegance as the Parisian brand's original style and boasts over 23,000 sales.
 While the creator suggests using the modern piece as decoration for your home or garden, you can easily fashion it into a statement accessory.
 Ultimately, the choice is yours, as it's gorgeous for any use: an eye-catching vase, fishbowl, or a striking bag for an upscaled occasion.

 A tote bag that effortlessly matches Cinderella's glass slippers.
 Sage & Sill offers a variety of glass handbags, from a short wavy one to a tall minimalistic basket style, but this design deserves a spot of its own.
 It instantly draws attention with its charming rigid appearance and propped-up silhouette.
 Imagine walking back from the farmer's market with your new bouquet already set in a portable vase?
 Now, that's an Instagram-worthy picture.
 However, if you're only looking to update your worn-out PVC bag, this does the trick.
 You won't ever have to worry about tears or it getting dirty from a loose eyeliner too.
 You'll only have to be a bit more careful carrying it around.